petermsiegel/f-string-apl/∆F/README.md

 </details>

-The function is quietly copied in and is available *without the overhead of copying* for the rest of this *APL* session.
+By default, with *(debug: 0)*, the function is quietly copied in just once this *APL* session, and is available *without the overhead of additional copying*.

 ### Session Variables

+> But we can use the Session Library shortcut for arrays as well.

 Here is an example where we define a local session variable `ctr`, a counter of the number of times a particular